Taster98/verilog_examples/README.md

 # Verilog examples
-This repository will contain all the examples of modules and primitives written in Verilog during the course Digital Design and Computer Architecture (Architettura degli Elaboratori) at University of Pisa
+This repository will contain all the examples of modules and primitives written in Verilog during the course Digital Design and Computer Architecture (Architettura degli Elaboratori) at University of Pisa.

 ## Logic ports
 Here are the implementations of the well known logic ports, in modules and primitives: